What42Pizza/LooF/Documentation/Evaluator.md

 - bool: returns "true" for true and "false" for false
 - table: returns the contents of Input cast to strings (plus separators and brackets)
 - byteArray: returns the contents of Input as ascii characters
+- function: return data about Input as a string

 <br>